Cat Dental Care

 What is involved in a dental cleaning procedure?

 Dental cleanings are completed under general anesthesia.
-The kitty has a breathing tube in her airway supplying oxygen and anesthetic gas.
-She is monitored for changes in blood pressure, breathing and heart rate, and IV fluids are supplied.
+The pet has a breathing tube in their airway supplying oxygen and anesthetic gas.
+They are monitored for changes in blood pressure, breathing and heart rate, and IV fluids are supplied.
 The technician cleans the teeth using a special ultrasonic scaler and then polishes them to remove any nicks or grooves in the enamel.
 The veterinarian checks all the teeth for mobility, caries, and root exposure.
 If extractions are necessary, they are performed, and the gum tissue sutured.
 The kitty is recovered from the anesthetic and goes home later in the day.

 What are signs of dental problems in cats?